Vampires-RFP2209/ProductOverview/README.md

 ## About

-This project comprises of a complete redesign of our client's eCommerce retail web-portal to help sales and conversion numbers.
+This project comprises of replacing the existing API for a retail eCommerce platform with a back end system that can fully support a substantial data set and can meet the demands of production scale.

 This project was built with: